UKHomeOffice/automation-centre-career-changers/kata-10-additional-sql.md

     }
 ```

-Call this in the previous switch statement in Main:
+Add the following swich statement in Main of the Program, after the confirmation of selections

 ```csharp
 switch (itemType?.ToLower())